All Is Possible in Granada (1954 film)

 All Is Possible in Granada (Todo es posible en Granada) is a 1954 Spanish comedy film directed by José Luis Sáenz de Heredia and starring Merle Oberon, Francisco Rabal and Rafael Bardem.
 It was entered into the 1954 Cannes Film Festival.
 In 1982 it was remade under the same title.
 The film's sets were designed by the art director Ramiro Gómez.

+The film was shot in black and white but also contains several fantasy and musical scenes with Antonio 'the Dancer' and his ballet, all of them shot in color with the Spanish cinefotocolor system, of which few examples remain.

 Plot

 Following a prologue in the early 19th century concerning the finding of a hoard belonging to Boabdil, the fiction moves forward to 1950s Granada, involving the arrival of an American mining company to the city and the expropriation of land plots in the surroundings in order to extract uranium.